Sunday, June 28, 2020

 I have reminded her that if she is ever bothered by the subject matter, it is important to know when to take a step back.
 She hasn't ever told me that she needed to do that.
 She just keeps sharing amazing stories about what she is listening to and what she is learning.
 She does now occasionally ask me the meaning of words and locations of certain towns in far away lands

-While driving in the car today, she started asking questions about Fort Hood and if I had heard about the girl named Vanessa in the military that went missing in April that still hasn't been found.
+While driving in the car today on our way to Texas, she started asking questions about Fort Hood and if I had heard about the girl named Vanessa in the military that went missing in April that still hadn't been found.
 The tears quickly welled in my eyes and breathing became difficult.
 She thought she was in trouble and couldn't figure out why I got so upset so quickly.
 Josh told her everything is okay, but that I needed a minute and I would explain.

 While true crime and unsolved mysteries, documentaries and podcasts can be very interesting entertaining, they can also bring up memories and heartache when it hits too close to home.